PenguinMod/PenguinMod-BackendApi/README.md

 ## Deployment

-1. idk man just make sure people cant access your mongodb or minio stuff.
-There is a docker-compose and a dockerfile, but we have not yet put it in the repo.
+1. Make sure your env is setup, then use docker-compose to get the containers running.